 Wittgenstein

-Contemporary philosophyLudwig Wittgenstein is one of the illustrious figures of analytic philosophy.
-His work on the philosophy of language or the foundations of mathematics aroused the admiration of Russell or the Vienna Circle.
-After writing the Tractatus Logico-Philosophicus, he abandoned philosophy for a while, before a fundamental reconsideration that led to the writing of the Philosophical Investigations.
+Contemporary philosophyLudwig Wittgenstein is one of the towering figures of analytic philosophy.
+His work on the philosophy of language and the foundations of mathematics earned the admiration of Russell and the Vienna Circle.
+After writing the Tractatus Logico-Philosophicus, he abandoned philosophy for a time, before a fundamental reassessment led him to write the Philosophical Investigations.

 Bibliography